imfl/beautiful-jekyll/investment-strategies/index.md

 A report of this project is here (PDF) <sup>1</sup>.

-<sup>1</sup> Results in the presentation and the report are different because we made some improvements in between.
+<sup>1</sup> Results in the presentation and the report are slightly different since we've made some improvements in between.

 ### More Information